istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 instead of Citadel.
 In those cases, Citadel ends up being used strictly for its DNS certificate provisioning functionality.
-Rather than having to deploy Citadel at all in this case, you can instead leverage Chiron, a lightweight component that signs certificates using the Kubernetes CA APIs without maintaining its own private key.
+Rather than having to deploy Citadel at all in this case, you can instead leverage Chiron, a lightweight component linked with Pilot that signs certificates using the Kubernetes CA APIs without maintaining its own private key.

 This task shows how to provision and manage DNS certificates for Istio control plane components through Chiron.
 Using this feature has the following advantages: